Enterline & Partners Consulting | info@enterlinepartners.com

 For many couples, this form feels like additional burdensome paperwork, but it carries real weight.
 If the information is incomplete or inconsistent, USCIS may issue a Request for Evidence (“RFE”) or delay your case.
 Hence, it’s worth taking the time to understand what the form asks for and how to complete it correctly.

 Enterline and Partners has guided countless families through the marriage-based lawful permanent resident “Green Card” process, and we know the common mistakes that can cause problems later.
-In this article, we will walk you through who needs to file Form I-130A, why USCIS requires it, and the practical steps to make sure it is completed properly from the very start.
+This guide covers who needs to file Form I-130A, why USCIS requires it, and the practical steps to complete it correctly from the start – whether you’re applying through a CR-1/IR-1 spousal visa or adjustment of status.

 Who Is Required to File Form I-130A?